-- a) The official team ranking of the FIE takes into account a team's best four results in the Team World Cup competitions, irrespective of continent, plus the Open World Championships or the Olympic Games and the Zonal Championships. - b) The official team ranking of the FIE is updated on a permanent basis: the event which is held during the current year cancels out the corresponding event held the year before, just as the points obtained during the new event replace the points obtained the year before.
-If an event does not take place in the current season, the points obtained at the same event in the previous season are deleted on the anniversary of the event. - c) Should several teams have the same points, the same rules shall apply as for the official FIE individual ranking (cf. 0.83). - d) Except where special rules apply, the updated official team ranking is the deciding factor for all rankings, seedings, etc.

-2. Team scale of points

-a) The ranking will be based on the following scale of points:
+The official Junior team ranking of the FIE takes into account a team's four results in the Team Junior World Cup competitions, irrespective of continent, plus the junior team World Championships and the junior team Zonal Championships.

+- b) The official team ranking of the FIE is updated on a permanent basis: the event which is held during the current year cancels out the corresponding event held the year before, just as the points obtained during the new event replace the points obtained the year before.
+If an event does not take place in the current season, the points obtained at the same event in the previous season are deleted on the anniversary of the event. - c) Should several teams have the same points, the same rules shall apply as for the official FIE individual ranking (cf. 0.83). - d) Except where special rules apply, the updated official team ranking is the deciding factor for all rankings, seedings, etc. - 2.
+Team scale of points - a) The ranking will be based on the following scale of points:
-'''

-1st place

-64 points
+1 st place 64 points

-2nd place

-52 points
+2 nd place 52 points

-3rd place

-40 points
+3 rd place 40 points

-4th place

-36 points
+4 th place 36 points

-5th place

-32 points
+5 th place 32 points

-6th place

-30 points
+6 th place 30 points

-7th place

-28 points
+7 th place 28 points

-8th place

-26 points
+8 th place 26 points

-9th place

-25 points
+9 th place 25 points

-10th place

-24 points
+10 th place 24 points

-11th place

-23 points
+11 th place 23 points

-12th place

-22 points
+12 th place 22 points

-13th place

-21 points
+13 th place 21 points

-14th place

-20 points
+14 th place 20 points

-15th place

-19 points
+15 th place 19 points

-16th place

-18 points
+16 th place 18 points

-17^{th}-32^{nd}

-8 points
+$17^{\text{th}}-32^{\text{nd}}$ 8 points

-'''

-- b) For the Team World Championships, the points indicated above are multiplied by 2.0. - c) Points obtained in a Zonal Team Championship have a factor of 1.
+- b) For the Team World Championships, the points indicated above are multiplied by 2.0. - c) Points obtained in a Zonal Team Championship have a factor of 1. - 3.
+Honors

-3. Honors

-The winner (first ranked team) of each team official ranking of the FIE will be announced at the end of the Open World Championships or Olympic Games.
+The winner (first ranked team) of each official Junior and Open team ranking of the FIE will be announced at the end of the Open World Championships or Olympic Games.